TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

 *   Protect our users, Services and properties
 *   Market and advertise for third parties

-Categories of personal information we collect Purpose of use Sources of information Information we collect from third parties:
+Categories of personal information we collect Purposes of use Sources of information Information we collect from third parties:

 **Information from public and commercial sources**